 Student Perspective: Advice for Finding a Ph.D.
 Advisor

-One benefit of the School of Data Science’s (SDS) Ph.D. in Data Science program is that you do not need to start the program with an advisor, which takes pressure out of the admissions process and allows you to have time to explore your research interests and find a good fit for an advisor while in the program.
+One the many benefits of the School of Data Science’s Ph.D. in Data Science program is that you do not need to start the program with an advisor, which takes pressure out of the admissions process and allows you to have time to explore your research interests and find a good fit for an advisor while in the program.
 However, it can also be nerve-wracking to try to find an advisor, so this is meant to give you some advice on strategies for finding an advisor.

 Start with Your Faculty Mentor